rmcanany/SolidEdgeHousekeeper/README.md

 Same as the Assembly command of the same name.

 #### Property find replace
 Same as the Assembly command of the same name.

-#### Expose variables missing
-Same as the Assembly command of the same name.

 #### Expose variables